Travelling in Latin America is dangerous for sure!

 I caught a bus at 4am to the frontier, then a cab to the border.
 Walking into the passport office was an interesting experience, it was like something out of a gangster movie, a cross between a movie about Pablo Escobar and Sons of Anarchy.

-Listen to my story here :-
+Listen to my true story or read the blog below:-

 I was greeted by a rather large man with a scar on his face, he smiled a lot and was wearing a yellow T-Shirt with pictures of guns over it (he is in the picture below on the boat as he turned out to be the captain).
 He was seated at the front desk in the passport office and kept grinning as if he owned the place.
 His personal brand was something he embraced and not someone anyone talked about, it was just who he was and everyone new not to bother him…